kwaldenphd/XML/README.md

 ]>
 ```

 We can also create a new DTD within an XML file.
 We can add a few lines to the beginning of the note XML document.

 First we declare the Document Type course.
 This is the root element for this file.

 What follows are the definitions for each of the elements that a course document can contain.

-The root element <syllabus> is also defined as an element followed by all of the child elements in parenthesis.
+The root element `<course>` is also defined as an element followed by all of the child elements in parenthesis.

 We could also save these few lines to a separate file and then reference the DTD as we did with the HTML document.